lumusitech/frontend-angular-zoneless-review-v19/README.md

 ## Single source of truth architecture

-In this project, we centralize app data into state using signals
+In this project, we centralize app data into state using signals.
+The character module integrates an example with this architecture.